kevin-y/gallery/README.md

 # Introduction

 Gallery is an open source demo project, anyone can copy and distribute it.
-If you want to use it for commercial purpose or any other purposes, it's okay, but without any guarantees.
+If you want to use it for commercial product or any other purposes, it's okay, but without any guarantees.
+The initiative of making this demo is to separate things from my current work, but avail all of the skills I have obtained from 3 years of development.
-<br>It's built on plenty of open source tools, such as AngularJS, jQuery, Spring Framework, RabbitMQ, Redis, MySQL, MongoDB, Nginx and Tomcat etc.
+<br>It's built on plenty of open source tools, such as AngularJS, Bootstrap, jQuery, Spring Framework, RabbitMQ, Redis, MySQL, MongoDB, Nginx and Tomcat etc.
 <br>The reason why I don't officially give it a particular name is just because I have not come up with one yet, LOL.
 Well, I'll attempt to integrate more tools to provide powerful functionalities in the future.
 Please wait, :P!!!